Haverford Township, Pennsylvania: Education

+Primary education

 The first recorded purchase of land for educational purposes in Haverford Township was made on October 28, 1797, five shillings "for the purpose of erecting a school thereon for the use of said Township of Haverford".
 A stone structure erected on a site along Darby Road at the crossroads Coopertown served as a school until 1872.
 Today, known as the Federal School, the building still stands and serves as a window to history for Haverford Township children.
 Every fourth-grade student spends a day at the Federal School learning what it was like to be a student in 1797.
+During the 1800s four additional one-room schools and one parochial school were built.
+The latter part of the 19th century was the beginning of the present school system.
+After World War II, additions were made to existing schools, a new high school and three one-story elementary schools were built.
+Today there is one middle school, one senior high, five elementary schools, four parochial schools and four private schools.

 Public school students living in Haverford Township attend schools in the School District of Haverford Township.
 The District currently has a student enrollment of approximately 5,475, and, residents number over 49,000.
 There are seven schools in the District: Chatham Park, Chestnutwold, Coopertown, Lynnewood, and Manoa elementary schools, with grades kindergarten through 5; Haverford Middle School, with grades 6–8; and Haverford High School, with grades 9-12.